AnoukSmet/Dog-Health-Tracker/README.md

 This results in the colors of Materialize showing for a split second before the colors of style.css are loaded.

 * **Verdict**
-If have double checked if I have placed my links in my head element in the correct order which is the takes.
+I have double checked if I placed my links in my head element in the correct order which is the case.
 For now no concrete solution yet but more research will be done on this and be updated in future releases.

 [Back to Top](#table-of-contents)